sathiyajith/PARS/README.md

 - It can handle labels/MatcherConditions with regex too.
 - Implemented "continue:true" and Default Receiver logic in the routing.

-- Note: Deprecated features are not added in this tool.
-Features like silencing, inhibition that affect the frequency of alerts are considered as special cases and so ignored.
-Alert routes heirarchy is not handled so far.

 ## Architecture :world_map: